KyahWill/link_shortener_api/ReadME.md

     output: Redirection to previous URL

 Optional Features
-1.  allow user to choose the hash-code.
+1. Allow user to choose the 'alias' for the hash-code.
 2.

 Folder Structure:
-Basic -> Fulfilling bare minimum requirements.
-Minimal testing.
+Basic -> Flask App fulfilling "technically" the Basic Specifications

-Optional1 -> Basic + Optional Feature 1
+Optional_1 -> Basic + Optional Feature 1

-Optional2 -> Optional 1 +
+Optional_2 -> Optional 1 + Database linkage (Still undecided) +Docker File to be uploaded to a server

-REQUEST: Actual link -> RESPONSE: return hash or full shortened link

-REQUEST: Shortened/hidden link -> RESPONSE: should redirect IF HAS MATCHING LINK otherwise return not found response In the request body, the user may also provide an “alias”, using the alias, they can be redirected to the actual link (optional)

-Tech
-Language: Python - vanilla, flask, django
-Database: Feel free to use any, can use in-memory (lists/dicts)

-Deployment/Demo
-Local OR
-AWS lambda/GCP cloud functions (optional)
+Rewrite_1 -> Features of Optional_1 but in vanilla python.

+Rewrite_2 -> Features of Optional_2 but in vanilla python

+Rust -> Features of Basic but written in Rust<probably ActixWeb>